Adiela Akoo - The Backstory

 That was the initial catalyst, but she didn't pay too much heed until life, yet again, threw several bricks at her in quick succession, threatening and shaking every foundation she held dear, until she was practically cornered into publishing Lost in a Quatrain - a select collection of soul-stirring poetry, written over an 18 year period, with each poem telling a story that pieces together the puzzle of this crazy, not always romantic, experience we call life...

-She was also honoured to be the exclusive guest of veteran South African journalist and author, the late Farook Khan, on his popular local radio talk show, '90 Minutes with Farook Khan', which combined an interview with poetry reading from her debut book; to be the guest of honour at the opening address of the MSA of the University of KwaZulu Natal, Pietermaritzburg campus, where she had the pleasure of interacting with promising young poets; to be a judge at the Zee TV Miss India South Africa International Pageant; a guest speaker at The Alan Paton Literary Festival and The Madibaland World Literary Festival; among others.
+She was also honoured to be the exclusive guest of veteran South African journalist and author, the late Farook Khan, on his popular local radio talk show, '90 Minutes with Farook Khan', which combined an interview with poetry reading from her debut book; to be the guest of honour at the opening address of the MSA of the University of KwaZulu Natal, Pietermaritzburg campus, where she had the pleasure of interacting with promising young poets; to be a judge at the Zee TV Miss India South Africa International Pageant; a guest speaker at The Alan Paton Literary Festival; The Madibaland World Literary Festival; Versopolis; and a recipient of the Bologna Book Fair's Spotlight on Africa Invitation Program; among others.

 Adiela believes that the best thing about being a writer is having the capacity to touch the heart of another being with your words.
 So it brings her immense joy when readers respond to Lost in a Quatrain by saying,